apache/etch/README.txt

   bash-3.2$ etch -v
   Etch version is Apache Etch 1.1.0-incubating (some build info)

-The lib directory contains the various jar files, zipped sources, and a C# dll with associated symbols and source:
+The lib directory contains the various jar files for the compiler and the Apache Velocity dependency jar:

-  ApacheEtchCsharpIncubating.dll
-  ApacheEtchCsharpIncubating.pdb
-  ApacheEtchCsharpIncubatingSrc.zip
+  apache-etch-java-compiler-1.1.0-incubating.jar
+  apache-etch-java-compiler-1.1.0-incubating-src.jar
   ...

+The top level folders binding-c, binding-java and binding-csharp contain the language specific runtime libraries:

+= Binding for Java =

+binding-java is organized as follows:

   apache-etch-java-runtime-1.1.0-incubating-src.zip
+  lib/
     apache-etch-java-runtime-1.1.0-incubating.jar
-  ...

-The main items of interest, shown above, are the language binding runtimes, which you need to link with your projects.

-For java you need to put the etch java runtime jar on the classpath of your
-projects:

-  apache-etch-java-runtime-1.1.0-incubating.jar
+The generated java source from the etch compiler needs apache-etch-java-runtime-1.1.0-incubating.jar.
 There is source code to go with it in apache-etch-java-runtime-1.1.0-incubating-src.zip.

+= Binding for C# =

+binding-csharp is organized as follows:

+  apache-etch-csharp-runtime-1.1.0-incubating-src.zip
+  lib/
+    ApacheEtchCsharpIncubating.dll
+    ApacheEtchCsharpIncubating.pdb

-The C# (.NET 2.0 and later) ApacheEtchCsharpIncubating.dll should be added to any C# projects.
+The generated c# source from the etch compiler needs ApacheEtchCsharpIncubating.dll The C# (.NET 2.0 and later) ApacheEtchCsharpIncubating.dll should be added to any C# projects.
+There is source code to go with it in apache-etch-csharp-runtime-1.1.0-incubating-src.zip.

+= Binding for C =

+binding-c is organized as follows:

+  bin/
+    apr-1-config		(on linux)
+    apriconv			(on linux)
+  include/
+    [etch-*].h			(on win32)
+    apr-1			(on linux)
+  lib/
+    etch.lib			(on win32)
+    etch.pdb			(on win32)
+    libetch.a			(on linux)
+  extern/
+    apr/
+      bin/
+        libapr-1.dll		(on win32)
+        libapr-1.pdb		(on win32)
+        libapriconv-1.dll	(on win32)
+        libapriconv-1.pdb	(on win32)
+      iconv/
+        [iconv*]-stuff
+      include/
+        [apr-*].h
+      lib/
+        libapr-1.lib		(on win32)
+	libapriconv-1.lib	(on win32)
+	libapr-1.so		(on linux)
+	libapriconv-1.so	(on linux)
+  apache-etch-c-runtime-1.1.0-incubating-src.zip

+Generated C source depends on the dlls/so/a/h files mentioned above.
+The best choice to build generated code using the c binding is cmake.
+You can use the examples/helloworld example as a reference.
+The C binding has external dependencies to the Apache Portable Runtime (APR).
+We ship dll/so/h for the apr in the extern folder.
+There is source code to go with it in apache-etch-c-runtime-1.1.0-incubating-src.zip

+= Ant Plugin =

 There is an ant plugin which you can use with ant 1.7.0 or later to invoke the compiler as a task.
 It is documented on the wiki referenced above.
+You can also see examples of its usage in the build.xml files in the examples folder

 = Maven =